stich86/T99W175-simpleadmin/README.md

 # Simpleadmin for Foxconn T99W175

 Static web interface (HTML/JS with Bash CGI helpers) to administer Foxconn T99W175 modem.
-This version is heavily inspired by the work at [iamromulan/quectel-rgmii-toolkit](https://github.com/iamromulan/quectel-rgmii-toolkit) has some heavy edits to make it work with the T99W175 and some changes that i thought would make it better for me.
+This version is heavily inspired by the work at [iamromulan/quectel-rgmii-toolkit](https://github.com/iamromulan/quectel-rgmii-toolkit) has some heavy edits to make it work with the T99W175 and some changes that i thought would make it better for us.

 ## Credits and thanks
 - Original project: [iamromulan](https://github.com/iamromulan) – repo: [quectel-rgmii-toolkit](https://github.com/iamromulan/quectel-rgmii-toolkit).